+ECR Requirements Successor Company

+(in millions, except ratio) 2021 2020

+Eligible Capital \$ 3,983 \$ 4,268

+Required economic capital and surplus 1,758 1,871

+Ratio 226 % 6 228 %

+MSM Requirements Successor Company

+(in millions) 2021 2020

-ECR Requirements Successor Company Predecessor Company (in millions, except ratio) 2020 2019 Actual statutory economic capital and surplus \$ 4,268 \$ 4,268 Required economic capital and surplus 1,871 1,851 Ratio 228 % 231 %
+Actual statutory capital and surplus \$ 3,366 \$ 5,196

-MSM Requirements Successor Company Predecessor Company (in millions) 2020 2019 Actual statutory capital and surplus \$ 5,196 \$ 6,411 Required capital and surplus 1,178 1,174
+Required capital and surplus 1,119 1,178

 The Company was compliant with the ECR and MSM requirements during the reporting period.
-The Company maintained the ECR over 200% throughout 2020 despite the challenging market conditions caused by COVID-19, largely due to the strict asset-liability management practices the Company has implemented.
+The Company maintained the ECR over 200% throughout 2021 and 2020 despite the challenging market conditions caused by COVID-19, largely due to the strict asset-liability management practices the Company has implemented.
 A sizable portion of decline in the capital and surplus resulting from interest rate movements was offset by gains from interest rate hedging.

 ii.
 Identification of Any Non-Compliance with the MSM and the ECR iii.
 A description of the Amount and Circumstances Surrounding the Non- Compliance, the Remedial Measures and their Effectiveness iv.
-Where the Non-Compliance has not been Resolved, a Description of the Amount of the Non-Compliance c.
-Approved Internal Capital Model ix.
-Subsequent Event a.
-Description, Date and Impact of Significant Events on Most Recent Financial Condition Report
+Where the Non-Compliance has not been Resolved, a Description of the Amount of the Non-Compliance Not applicable.

 Not applicable.
-The Company was compliant with the MSM and the ECR as of December 31, 2020.
+The Company was compliant with the MSM and the ECR as of December 31, 2021.